ibm-cloud-docs/cis/rate-limit-best-practice.md

 ## Protecting against credential stuffing
 {: #protect-against-credentials}

-You can use rate limiting to protect login endpoints from [`credential stuffing`](https://www.ibm.com/docs/en/gdp/12.x?topic=policies-credential-stuffing-attack){: external} attacks.
+You can use rate limiting to protect login endpoints from credential stuffing attacks.
 Credential stuffing occurs when attackers use automated scripts to try multiple username and password combinations on a login form.
 Rate limiting helps mitigate these attacks by restricting repeated failed login attempts from the same IP address.

 The following examples show three rate-limiting rules that increase restrictions and penalties based on the number of failed login attempts.